 - Export Administration Act of 1979, as amended, (50 U.S.C. app.
 2401-2420)

 - Addendum Checklist for Export Control Issues Related to Laptops or GPS Equipment (University of Chicago)

 - What Researchers Need to Know about Laptops and GPS Equipment (University of Alabama at Huntsville)

-- Foreign Travel with Computers and Other Electronic Devices (University of Colorado at Boulder)
+- Travel with Electronics (University of Colorado at Boulder)